nitrodragon/gbdevtest/README.md

 All of the source code for the ROM(s) I built are located in the `src` directory for ease-of-access.
 Fair warning: there are a LOT of hexadecimal values because the GBDK compiles the C code right into Assembly that the Game Boy can read.

 ## Looking at the Docs for GBDK
 Apparently, I left a good amount of HTML documents here in the repository, and they seems to all be extremely long and detailed.
-They should be in the `lib` directory under `xxxhash`.
+They should be in the `lib` directory under `small\asxxxx`.